Anker Nebula P1: Compact and Capable Projection

 BrandAnker

-Best ForCasual home users, movie buffs in controlled lighting, budget streamers for stationary setups
+Best Forcasual home users, movie nights, stationary streaming setups

 When I fired up the Anker Nebula P1 in my dimly lit living room, the detachable speakers slid off with a satisfying click, transforming a standard projector setup into a makeshift home theater with genuine stereo separation.
 This Google TV-powered device punches above its weight in audio delivery, but its fixed-power design demands a nearby outlet, limiting on-the-go adventures.
 After weeks of streaming marathons and movie nights, it proved a solid pick for stationary entertainment hubs.